jmmclaughlin/simple-message-processing-system/README.md

 # simple-message-processing-system

-Run as a standalone Java application.
+This is a Maven project and is run as a standalone Java application.

 User instructions and output displayed in console(System.out)